facebook/stylex/packages/babel-plugin/README.md

 generated from all JS files within your project should be concatenated together and converted to a CSS file using the `processStyles` function which is also exported from the same module.

 `@stylexjs/babel-plugin` is fairly lightweight.
-It pre-computes `stylex` related functions like `stylex.create` and `stylex.keyframes` by converting the argument AST to a JS object and transforming them by passing them to the functions of the corresponding names within `@stylex/shared`
+It pre-computes `StyleX` related functions like `StyleX.create` and `StyleX.keyframes` by converting the argument AST to a JS object and transforming them by passing them to the functions of the corresponding names within `@stylex/shared`